 ‘The more the marketing specialist shares the nonprofit spirit, the better,’ says Jorge Rodrigo Martins, CEO of hafferi.
 Jorge ranks himself among the nonprofit-minded professionals, having a solid background in planning and setting up campaigns for such organizations, with outstanding results throughout the years.
 Having worked with both nonprofits and for-profits, he grasps the power of digital marketing to pivot any organization’s digital presence.

-‘Google Ad Grants is a game-changer for any nonprofit’, says Jorge.
+‘Google Ad Grants is a game-changer for any nonprofit,’ says Jorge.

 Try and imagine the ripple effect a $120k grant can generate.
 Either raising awareness to a cause, searching for volunteers or advertising fundraising events, any organization can reach millions of people and drive real change in the world through a well-executed digital marketing work.

 The social distancing and isolation caused by COVID-19 drove ten years’ worth of digital transformation in just six months in 2020(11).
 This change is here to stay, and you should ensure your nonprofit is on the right track.
-Google Ad Grants has the power of being a turning point for any nonprofit, and if you side with the right experts, your organization can experience a true digital awakening.
+Google Ad Grants has the power to be a turning point for any nonprofit, and if you side with the right experts, your organization can experience a true digital awakening.